darshgarg7/IIoT-MQTT-Simulator/README.txt

 to see outputs, go to <outputs.txt>

+1. git clone

-navigate to the correct directory and run: go run main.go
+2, navigate to the correct directory and run: go run main.go